From Irish Ó Baoighill

 meaning "bald" or "tonsured".

 From Irish Ó Maol Dhomhnaigh

 meaning "descendant of a church servant"

 .
 The given name Manacháin

 "monk" and a diminutive suffix.

 From Irish Ó Muircheartach

-".
-This was the surname given by Sir Arthur Conan Doyle to the antagonist in the Sherlock Holmes series.
+.
+This was the surname given by Sir Arthur Conan Doyle to a master criminal in the Sherlock Holmes series.

 From the Irish Ó Maoláin